-The Winter Permit System goes into effect November 16 for the 2023-2024 season.
+The Winter Permit System is in effect from Friday, November 15 until the end of the avalanche control season.

 Rogers Pass in Glacier National Park is a popular backcountry ski touring destination with an average of 14 metres of snowfall a year.
 It is also home to the world's largest mobile avalanche control program.
 This means that explosive artillery fire is regularly used on mountain slopes to protect highway and railway traffic from natural avalanches.
 The Winter Permit System separates skiers from these explosives and the resulting avalanches.